When we talk about Gemstones, beautiful types and colors start appearing in front of us like Ruby, Coral, Yellow Sapphire, Pearl, and so on.

 Gem-cutters used to cut and shape stones for both useful and beautiful purposes.
 Cutting gives the stones a specific shape and enables the true color and brilliance of the gemstone.

 Process of Tumbling and polishing of the gemstones smoothen the edges and surface of the gemstones.
 These stones have their own natural beauty and are popular in jewelry making and other craftwork.
 To impart beauty to vivid stones, gemstones are cut into beautiful shapes.

 These Gemstone Cuts can be classified as:

 Cabochon Gemstone Cuts

-The name of cabochon stones is derived from an old Norman French word “caboche” which means head.
+The name of cabochon stones comes from an old Norman French word “caboche” which means head.
 These cabochons have no facets, but they are tumbled and polished till they become smooth, round finish and a gleaming shine.
-Opaque gems like malachite, turquoise, onyx, and agate are also cabbed.
+So, Opaque gems like malachite, turquoise, onyx, and agate are also cabbed.

 The brilliant-cut is a complex, precisely cut that places multiple facets at regular angles for creating maximum brightness.
 There are a lot of variations in brilliant cuts.
 It depends on the shape and size of the rough stone.

 The cushion cut is generally identified as a square or rectangular shape with rounded edges.
 This stone cut comprises 58 facets, like brilliant stones.
 The cushion-cut has been popular since the 18th century.

 This is a variation of the brilliant-cut and It is produce to expand brilliance.
 In a divine cut, the top is flatter and smaller than in most brilliant cut gems.
 The arrangement of the faces creates a parachute-like shape.